 Pat McCrodan: Doc McCarthy told me I had arsenic in my blood and to quit DS&R (Deloro Smelting and Reduction Co.)

 In 1900 Dan also built the Dunlay block at 28 Forsyth St. which was originally occupied by J.S.
 Morton, Druggist on the ground floor as well as Dan’s carriage making business at the rear.
 Later his sons and daughter ran a clothing and furniture store here, and partneredwith Joe Murray in 1951.

 He was also the owner of the property on the corner of Highway 7 & Bursthall, ( now an empty lot) where he built a two story double house as an investment, and had his blacksmith shop.

-Laurie Hainle: I have many memories at this home between our 2 families their were 9 boys and my self I was a very lucky girl
+Laurie Hainle: I have many memories at this home.
+Between our 2 families (Hanleys and Terrions) there were 9 boys and my self I was a very lucky girl

 Eventually the house was purchased by Milt Stephens and his wife, Karen (Nobes) Stephens.